 Pursuant to our third amended and restated certificate of incorporation, unless we consent in writing to the selection of an alternative forum, the Court of Chancery of the State of Delaware will be the sole and exclusive forum for (1) any derivative action or proceeding brought on our behalf, (2) any action asserting a claim of breach of a fiduciary duty owed by any of our directors, officers, employees and stockholders to us or our stockholders, (3) any action asserting a claim against us arising pursuant to any provision of the DGCL or as to which the DGCL confers jurisdiction on the Court of Chancery of the State of Delaware, our third amended and restated certificate of incorporation or our bylaws or (4) any other action asserting a claim against us that is governed by the internal affairs doctrine; provided that for the avoidance of doubt, the forum selection provision that identifies the Court of Chancery of the State of Delaware as the exclusive forum for certain litigation, including any "derivative action", will not apply to suits to enforce a duty or liability created by the Exchange Act or any other claim for which the federal courts have exclusive jurisdiction.
-Our third amended and restated certificate of incorporation described above.
-The forum selection clause in our third amended and restated certificate of incorporation described above.
-The forum selection clause in our third amended and restated certificate of incorporation described above.
-The forum selection clause in our third amended and restated certificate of incorporation described above.
-The forum selection clause in our third amended and restated certificate of incorporation described above.
-The forum selection clause in our third amended and restated certificate of incorporation described above.
-The forum selection clause in our third amended and restated certificate of incorporation described above.
-The forum selection clause in our third amended and restated certificate of incorporation described above.
-The forum selection clause
+Our third amended and restated certificate of incorporation will further provide that any person or entity purchasing or otherwise acquiring any interest in shares of our capital stock is deemed to have notice of and consented to the provisions of our certificate of incorporation described above.
+The forum selection clause in our third amended and restated certificate of incorporation may have the effect of discouraging lawsuits against us or our directors and officers and may limit our stockholders' ability to obtain a favorable judicial forum for disputes with us.